kurumi1ksllq/GregTech-Modern/docs/content/Modpacks/Recipes/Adding-and-Removing-Recipes.md

 - Chanced Ingredients:
     - Ingredients that are not consumed/produced on every run of a recipe.
 Can be expressed as either a fraction, or as an integer chance out of 10,000.
     - Assigning an Input ingredient with a Chance of `0` causes that ingredient to be flagged as `Non-Consumed` in EMI.
       This can also be done more easily using `.notConsumable()`.
     - Recipes with chanced ingredients can also have a Chance Logic designated for each of their input/output sets, using one or more of the functions `.chancedItemInputLogic()`, `.chancedFluidInputLogic()`, `.chancedTickInputLogic()`, `.chancedItemOutputLogic()`, `.chancedFluidOutputLogic()`, `.chancedTickOutputLogic()`
     - Valid options for chanced logic are:
         - `or` - (default) Any item/fluid which succeeds on its chance roll is produced/consumed.
         - `and` - If _all_ items/fluids succeed on their chance roll, all are produced/consumed together.
 Otherwise, none are.
         - `xor` - Guarantees that exactly one of the chanced items/fluids will be produced/consumed on every run.
           Behavior was changed in 7.0.0.
         - `first` - Makes a chance roll for each item/fluid, in order of registration.
 Only the first item which succeeds on its roll is returned.
 Prior to 7.0.0, this was the behavior of `xor` logic.
 - Ranged Ingredients:
     - Item or Fluid ingredients that will be consumed or produced in a random amount within a `min, max` range (inclusive).
+    - Ranged Ingredients are created using an ItemStack or FluidStack, and an IntProvider (usually by calling `UniformInt.of(min,max)`, although any IntProvider is valid.)
+- Linked Ranged Ingredients
+    - A special type of Ranged Ingredients which, rather than having a randomly determined amount, have an amount which is calculated based on the amount of one or more other Ranged Ingredients.
+    - Linked Ranged Ingredients are created using an ItemStack or FluidStack and an IntProvider.
+They also require a Link Mode, and a list of Marks, designating the other ingredients they draw their value from.
+Linked ingredients can be Items or Fluids, and can be linked to Items or Fluids, Inputs or Outputs.
+Linked ingredients can be linked to multiple other ingredients, including other linked ingredients.
+    - Do not create cycles of linked ingredients, the recipe will not work.
+    - Valid Link Modes are:
+        - `"direct"` - Linked ingredient calculates its roll based on how high its marked ingredients rolled.
+This can be used to make a ranged input and output always produce or consume the same amount when a recipe is run.
+        - `"inverse"` - Linked ingredient calculates its roll based on the inverse of how high its marked ingredients rolled.
+          This can be used to have two ingredients which always consume or produce the same _total_ amount of items, but in a random ratio.
+    - Ranged Ingredients are given a Mark using the `.[...]RangedMarked()` series of functions, which take the standard first two parameters, but as their third parameter require a String, which is used to establish the ingredient as a Mark.
+      Linked Ingredients can also be Marked, allowing for chain relations of one ingredient relying on a second, which itself relies on a third.
 - Circuits
     - Many GT recipes use a `Programmed Circuit` item with a Configuration value of `1-32` as a `Non-Consumed` input, to distinguish them from other recipes in the same machine with similar ingredients. `.circuit()` adds one to a recipe.
 - More granular functionality:
     - `.perTick()`:
       Using this will enable you to control whether a recipe input/output is consumed/produced per tick the recipe is